 The remaining options will only appear if email messaging has been selected to be sent via network.
 The options allow the email server to be selected by the installing dealer.
-Typically this will be the email service provided by the installing dealer.
-This allows opportunity for additional services to be provided to the end user.
+Typically this will be the email service

 SMTP Server

 Enter the SMTP (Simple Mail Transfer Protocol) Server name.
 The SMTP email server is responsible for sending the email to its destination.
 An example SMTP email server name is: mail.somedomain.com.
 The domain should be the email server that will provide email support for your alarm customers.